- What types of computers can be encrypted?

 What types of computers can be encrypted?

-Sophos SafeGuard Full Disk Encryption can be installed on the following operating systems:
+Bitlocker Drive Encryption (Windows) and FileVault 2 Encryption (OSX) can be installed and centrally managed on the following operating systems:

-Once encrypted, if your desktop or laptop should be stolen or misplaced, the computer’s data will not be accessible.
-This protects the individuals who may have their sensitive information stored on your computer system, and protects the University by ensuring sensitive and confidential data are not released to unauthorized personnel.
+Data is inaccessible on encrypted devices that are lost or stolen.
+This protects any sensitive information (i.e. PHI/PII) stored on your device and protects the University by ensuring sensitive and confidential data are not released to unauthorized personnel.

 Do I need to do anything before encryption can begin?